 Here you can download the experience report as PDF file.

-Find more information on the topic working abroad here.
+Find more information on the topic working abroad here

-Published in GI-Mail 05/2017 (English + German edition).
-Sign up for GI-Mail here.
+Published in GI-Mail 05/2017 (English edition).